skjdghsdjgsdj/babypod-hardware/README.md

 ## Assembly

+You want to install CircuitPython and set up the software *before* assembling the hardware.

 ### CircuitPython setup

 [Install CircuitPython 9.1.4 onto the Feather](https://learn.adafruit.com/adafruit-esp32-s3-feather/circuitpython), even though it was probably preinstalled.
 You want to get the right version and erase any unnecessary files.